netzbegruenung/all-llama-proxy/README.md

 - **Fair-Share Scheduling**: Prevents any single user from monopolizing all available backends.
 - **Transparent Header Forwarding**: Full support for all HTTP headers (including `X-User-ID`) passed to and from Ollama, ensuring compatibility with tools like **Claude Code**.
 - **VIP Mode**: High priority (VIP) for specific users.
 - **Real-Time TUI Dashboard**: Monitor backend health, active requests, queue depths, and throughput in real-time.
+The TUI connects to the backend via a socket file.
 - **OpenAI Compatibility**: Supports standard OpenAI-compatible endpoints.
 - **Async Architecture**: Built on `tokio` and `axum` for high concurrency.
 - **Model Aliases**: Support model aliases to map legacy model requests & allow renaming models.